Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/NPOS_slides.md

 **Snapshot**

-- Allows us to index stakers, not AccountIds.
+- Enables multi-block election.
 - Allows us to not need to "freeze" the staking system.
+- Allows us to index stakers, not `AccountIds`.

 ---v